×

 To stimulate these ion channels, Dr. Gentile is using drugs already approved by the FDA.
 His lab is testing different cancer cell lines to see which ones will respond to the ion-stimulating drugs.
 The drug has been shown to induce DNA-damage in cancer cells specifically while leaving healthy cells alone, which reduces the amount of drug needed and improves quality of life for the patient (by reducing the drug-dependent adverse effects).

-Human subjects are brought in to test the safety and effectiveness of therapeutics.
+HUMAN SUBJECTS are brought in to test the safety and effectiveness of therapeutics.
 They also test the success of interventional or prevention work, such as a certain diet for a patient with chronic kidney disease or a new DNA screening test for colon cancer.
 This is typically the last step before approval from a federal regulatory body.

 Testing patient success

-This occurs when the lab discovery is now approved for use on any patient who may benefit from it.
+THIS OCCURS WHEN THE LAB DICOVERY is now approved for use on any patient who may benefit from it.
 This means it is now a drug being prescribed, a screening test being used in a clinic or a prevention method being recommended by doctors.
 Data is also collected to determine effectiveness in an even bigger and more varied population.

 Ready for the prescription pad